Skip to main content

 Getting Started with Autodiscovery

-The following how-to runs down quickly enumerating network objects with Device42 Autodiscovery.
+The following guide briefly walks you through creating various network objects with Device42 Autodiscovery.

 Getting Started with Device42 Videos

-If you're new to Device42, begin with our getting started videos.
-In under 5 minutes, you'll learn how to set up your Remote Collector (RC), connect a Windows Discovery Service (WDS) instance to it, and run your first discovery job.
+If you're new to Device42, begin with our Getting Started videos.
+In under five minutes, you'll learn how to set up your Remote Collector (RC), connect a Windows Discovery Service (WDS) instance to it, and run your first discovery job.
 Watch them now and you'll be an expert in no time!

 Ready to learn more?
-If you prefer videos, visit our Device42 "How-To" playlist on YouTube or go to the How-To video section in the docs.
+If you prefer videos, visit the Device42 How To playlist on YouTube or the How-To Videos in the documentation.

 If you can't find the answer you're looking for, please email support@device42 and let us know.
 There's a good chance other people are wondering the same thing, and we'll be happy to create a new video.